bgrou/technical-test/README.md

 - **Wind Farms**: Entities that store multiple turbines.
 - **Turbines**: Entities inside farms.
 A turbine has multiple components inside.
 - **Components**: Entities that compose a turbine.
 Each of them has a grade assigned in the last inspection made to the component.
 - **Manufacturers**: Entities that produce the components and assemble the turbines.
 Not in the task description but I thought it would be a great addition.
+- **Inspections**: Entities conducted on the components.
+It contains the grade assigned to the component at the moment of the inspection, the date and the required maintenance.
 - **Inspectors**: Entities that make inspections in the components.
 Also not in the task description.

 ### Users should be able to...